 A fraternity is a group of men or women bound together by friendship, brotherhood or sisterhood, common goals, and aspirations.
 Women’s fraternities are most often referred to as sororities.
-The members that form the fraternity share their friendship, efforts, and knowledge.
+The members that form the fraternity or sorority share their friendship, efforts, and knowledge.
 Together these members learn and grow.
 Their common experience builds ties that last a lifetime.
 This forms a brotherhood or sisterhood among the members, which helps to develop strong and creative leadership that leads to success.

 What is the Interfraternity Council (IFC)?
 National Pan-Hellenic Council (NPHC)?
 College Panhellenic Council (CPC)?

 All three are the governing bodies of the fraternities and sororities at the University of Arkansas at Little Rock.
-IFC and CPC will have recruitment in September, but also participates in year-round recruitment, and NPHC fraternities and sororities hold Intake.
+IFC and CPC have recruitment in September, but also participate in year-round recruitment, and NPHC fraternities and sororities hold Membership Intake.
 Fraternities affiliated with IFC are Delta Chi, Kappa Sigma, and Pi Kappa Alpha.
 NPHC is made up of 7 fraternities and sororities.
 The Fraternities are Alpha Phi Alpha, Inc.; Kappa Alpha Psi, Inc.; Omega Psi Phi, Inc.; and Phi Beta Sigma, Inc. The sororities are Alpha Kappa Alpha, Inc.; Delta Sigma Theta, Inc.; and Zeta Phi Beta, Inc. The CPC sororities on campus are Chi Omega and Kappa Delta.

 Are fraternities and sororities just like the ones in the movies and on TV?